 - conditioning your body and mind for the challenges of race day (resilience, focus and confidence).

-This is a personal blog where I’ll share what I know about how yoga can enhance your performance, both as an athlete and in daily life.
-I’ll also talk about health, wellbeing and state of mind because being the best athlete you can be doesn’t stop when you finish a training session.
+In this blog I’ll share what I know about how functional yoga and good nutrition can enhance your performance, both as an athlete and in daily life.
+I’ll also talk about general wellbeing and state of mind because being the best athlete you can be doesn’t stop when you finish a training session.
 It’s an awesome part of who you are every minute of the day.

-If you’re looking for more individual guidance, then I’m available for one-one-one consultations, private yoga tuition, and sports group instruction.
+If you’re looking for more individual guidance, then I’m available for private yoga tuition, holistic health coaching and sports group instruction.
 Just get in touch with me through the contacts page.